impacthubauckland/www/content/_index.md

 weight: 1
 title: Home
 bannercta:
-  button: Join our Change Makers
+  button: JOIN OUR CHANGE MAKERS
   heading: Enabling businesses to be a force for good with a focus on social &
     climate justice
   align: left